Gordi33/Statistical-Analysis/README.md

 ------------------------------------------------------------------------------------------------------------------------------
 ## Bivariate-Analysis

 Showing different methods of analysing the statistical and graphical significant difference between two variables.

+ - Part 4: Normaltiy test
+ - Part 5: T-Test
+ - Part 6: U-Test
+ - Part 7: Chi-square test for two categorical variables
+ - Part 8: Chi-square test for each outcome of a categorical variable

 ------------------------------------------------------------------------------------------------------------------------------
 ## Categorising-under-maximising-CramerV-using-HyperOpt.